Troubleshooting > Lock Delays

 Photolock™ is loaded asynchronously, meaning that it loads after the rest of your page elements to ensure speed and not cause any conflict with any other apps on your store.
 If your site's load time is longer than average, this will cause slight delays in Photolock™ actions.

 To disable asynchronous loading you need to make a small change in your connector script.
-You can locate the connector script in your web site's layout file, which should have been placed just before tag.
+You can locate the connector script in your web site's layout file, which should have been placed just before the tag.
 It looks something like this:

-You will want to remove "async defer" attributes from this script and it should look like this after:
+You will want to remove async defer attributes from this script and it should look like this after: